Night Zoo: Awards

+The film won the most Genie Awards in history, with thirteen awards.
+Gilles Maheu and Roger Lebel were both nominated for best actor.

+In 1987, the film won the Grand Prix for Best Film at Film Fest Gent.

+Accolades

+Its record 14 Genie Award nominations were tied by the film Brother at the 11th Canadian Screen Awards in 2023, although that film fell one award short of matching Night Zoo's 13 wins.
+Its records in both nominations and wins were surpassed at the 12th Canadian Screen Awards in 2024 by BlackBerry, which took 14 awards from 17 overall nominations.

 Availability

-The film was released on videocassette in the United States in 1988 by New World and in Canada that same year by Cinema Plus Video.
+The film was released on videocassette and laserdisc in the United States in 1988 by New World and in Canada that same year by Cinema Plus Video.
 In 1991, an EP-Mode tape of the film was released by Starmaker Video.
 After Lauzon was killed in the northern Quebec plane crash in 1997, CBC Television, Télé-Québec and Showcase aired Night Zoo and Léolo in August.
 To this day, Night Zoo has never been released on DVD and as of June 28, 2011, no plans have been made to release the film onto DVD.
 It was digitized and restored in May 2013 by Éléphant and is available for online rental on the iTunes Store.